-Don't get MAD at your computer or wireless equipment... get help!
+Don't get MAD at your computer or wireless network... get help!

 The most common first words when people call with WiFi problems in Dublin is: The WiFi is driving me mad.